 I am a teacher, theologian, musician and songwriter.
 I teach tertiary Theology and secondary Religion.
 In secondary school, I have had the roles of Head of Religion, Director of Mission and Head of House.
 My own academic interests are in Theology, Music and Songwriting, more broadly, Theology and the Arts, with a particular interest in feminist and queer approaches.
 I also work in Mission, Liturgy, Religious Identity and Culture, and Religious Education.

-I started this blog as a means of throwing out possible interpretations of stuff in the world – music, films, books, TV, religion – particularly as it relates to my role as an educator of young hearts and minds.
-I believe that the world around us is an important part of the ways we make meaning in our lives.
-It is also an important part of the way we construct our identities and live socially.
-I think we shouldn’t think about things in the world as objects – as artefacts of our culture – but should consider the ways in which we (individually and collectively) engage with them and use them to carve out authentic human lives.
-If theology is faith seeking understanding or the search for answers to ultimate questions (or both), then why not use all the resources at hand?
+I am interested in all things that help to make us who we are.
+I started this blog as a means of thinking through the meaning of stuff in the world – music, films, books, religion – particularly as it relates to my role as an educator of young people.
+These things are an important part of the way we construct our identities and live our lives.
+If theology is faith seeking understanding or the search for answers to ultimate questions, or both, it is a discipline that permeates all areas of our lives.

 I have been working to listen to a greater diversity of voices on issues of race, gender, sexuality, amongst others – identities that have been used as tools of oppression.
 Overarching this has been a broadening study of narrative as meaning-making, and ever-greater acknowledgement of the particularity of my own experience.
 The most important work we can all do is to do our part in dismantling systems, structures, doctrines, and cultures – small and large – that deny others the right to live their truth, to express authentically who they are.